Fasting for clearer skin? study tests Time-Restricted eating for psoriasis

 Summary

 This study looked at whether intermittent fasting (eating only during certain hours) can reduce disease severity and improve quality of life for people with psoriasis and psoriatic arthritis.
-Sixty overweight adults were randomly assigned to either follow an intermittent fasting plan or eat their usual diet for 12 weeks, then were monitored for another 12 weeks.
-Researchers measured skin and joint symptoms, weight changes, and quality of life to see if fasting made a difference.
+Sixty overweight adults were randomly assigned to either follow an intermittent fasting diet or their usual diet for 12 weeks, then were monitored for another 12 weeks.
+The main goal was to see if a larger study is possible, while also tracking changes in skin and joint symptoms, weight, and quality of life.

 Disclaimer